Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

 This article is focused on creating a custom control for the React flavour of Leaflet.
 There are plenty of articles on the web building custom leaflet controls using Vanilla JS.

 ### Getting Started
-Let's add a standard map to our web page using the `react-leaflet` package.
+Let's add a standard map to our React app using the `react-leaflet` package.

 ```bash
 npm i leaflet react-leaflet